Chris Weidman: UFC Middleweight Champion

 Weidman was expected to defend his belt against Vitor Belfort at UFC 173.
 Weidman opened as a 2-to-1 betting favorite.
 After Vitor Belfort withdrew from his title bout at UFC 173, it was announced that Lyoto Machida will next face Weidman.
 However, the bout was delayed after Weidman sustained a knee injury which required a minor surgery on both of his knees, including meniscal tears in both knees that he had since high school.
 The bout against Machida eventually took place on July 5, 2014, at UFC 175.
 Weidman retained his title, winning via unanimous decision (49–45, 48–47, and 49–46).
 After the fight his wife entered the octagon to kiss Weidman, whilst the audience cheered.
 The bout also earned Weidman his first Fight of the Night bonus award.

 A rescheduled bout with Belfort was expected to take place on December 6, 2014, at UFC 181.
 However, on September 22, it was announced that Weidman had suffered a broken hand and the bout was again rescheduled to take place on February 28, 2015, at UFC 184.
 However, on January 30, the UFC announced that Weidman had pulled out of the bout, citing an injury he sustained in training.
 The bout with Belfort eventually took place on May 23, 2015, at UFC 187.
 After surviving an initial flurry of punches from Belfort, Weidman secured a takedown, went into the mount position, and won the fight via TKO due to strikes in the first round.
+This fight earned him a Performance of the Night award.